Herb-AI/Herb.jl/docs/src/index.md

 ## Why Herb.jl?

 When writing research software we almost always investigate highly specific properties or algorithms of our domain, leading to us building the tools from scratch over and over again.
-The very same holds for the field of program synthesis: Tools are hard to run, benchmarks are hard to get and prepare, and its hard to adapt our existing code to a novel idea.
+The very same holds for the field of program synthesis: Tools are hard to run, benchmarks are hard to get and prepare, and it is hard to adapt our existing code to a novel idea.

-Herb.jl will take care of this for you and helps you defining, solving and extending your program synthesis problems.
+Herb.jl will take care of this for you and helps you in defining, solving and extending your program synthesis problems.

 Herb.jl provides...
 - a unified and universal framework for program synthesis